 Claire Evans: 07792 772362

 Daniel Richards: 07772 684398

-Becky Croft: 07718493349
+Becky Croft: 07718 493349

-Safeguarding Trustee:
+Safeguarding Trustee: Jane Kerby - Jane.kerby@clapa.com

-Jane Kerby: info@clapa.com

-Deputy Safeguarding Trustee:
+Deputy Safeguarding Trustee: Catriona Taylor - Catriona.taylor@clapa.com

-• Catriona Taylor: info@clapa.com

-If your concern relates to a member of the Safeguarding team, please contact the Safeguarding Trustee.
+If your concern relates to a member of staff or volunteer, then contact the Designated Safeguarding Lead.
+If the concern relates to a member of the Safeguarding Team, please contact the Safeguarding Trustee.